-- It's the fact that he's always so damn serious that gives him the Crowning Moment of Funny for the entire flippin' show.
+- It's the fact that he's always so damn serious that gives him the most hilarity of this sort in entire flippin' show.
 He's kneeling on a rock in the middle of a river while Mugen and Fuu are over on the shore.
 With no warning he suddenly dives in, swims and flails around like an utter madman, RUNS up to them in double-time animation (freaking them out in the process) and collapses in a prone-kneeling position before them, panting heavily...
 And holding a pouch full of (unknowingly, forged) gold coins.
 MUST be seen to be believed.

 Christmas is about family and loving people.
 [Pause.]
 Now get bent.